general contracting workforce design

 answer first

-What happens to the playbooks between projects?
+What happens to playbooks between projects?

-How fast can we see impact on an active project?
+How fast will we see results?

 Last updated: 2026-05-20